Introduction

 Independent Travel Training (ITT)

 Local authorities have a duty to encourage, enable and assist the participation of young people in education and training.
-This includes mainstream pupils, people with learning difficulties or disabilities up to the age of 25.
-Independent travel training aims to achieve this.
+This includes mainstream pupils, Independent Travel Training aims to achieve this.

 Independent travel is a valuable skill for preparing for adulthood, an essential employability skill, and provides greater opportunities for young people, not least increasing confidence in their abilities and reducing their sense of reliance on family members.